How to prepare an accounts payable aging report

 - Input invoices immediately: This ensures you can run your AP aging report in real time and get an accurate picture of your outstanding balances

-- Verify invoice date: The invoice date is crucial for your AP aging report.
+- Verify invoice date: Verifying the invoice date is crucial for your AP aging report.
 Make sure the invoice date reflects what’s on the invoice, not the date you received it or the date you made the entry

-- Use technology: Use software with OCR technology to scan and read paper documents to improve accuracy and efficiency
+- Use technology: Use accounts payable OCR technology to scan and read paper documents to improve accuracy and efficiency

 - Automate your report: Automatically run your report every month, at minimum, then take time to review it